sophgo/torch-tpu/MegatronDeepSpeedTpu/examples/README.md

 # Examples for MegatronDeepSpeedTpu

+See qwen2 for more information.

+The following material is out of maintenance.
+We will update it in the future.

+---
+---

 We provide two examples for MegatronDeepSpeedTpu: bert and gpt.

 `gen_dist_cmd.py` will generate the distributed training command for you.
 You can run the following command to generate the command: